Structured Content at HDIR

 About the Norwegian Directorate of Health

-The Norwegian Directorate of Health is a public executive agency and professional authority responsible for advisory, policy implementation, and enforcing laws and regulations in the healthcare sector in Norway.
+The Norwegian Directorate of Health is a public executive agency and professional authority.
+They are responsible for advisory, policy implementation, and enforcing laws and regulations in the healthcare sector in Norway.

 Additionally, the Directorate bears the responsibility of ensuring national health preparedness.
 The Directorate has 600 employees and a budget of NOK 1.7 billion (2022) (approx. USD 160 million).